Attention EU & British Citizens

 - How to fill out the application form

 - What police station you should apply at

-Within the guides, you’ll find my email address and phone number to get in touch with me.
+Within the guides, you’ll find my email address to get in touch with me.

 We arrived in Alicante, Spain on November 1, 2016 after having relocated from Washington, DC, USA.
 After an Internet search for translators, we were able to locate David Ruiz who graciously accepted our invitation to meet and help us through the process.
 David was very willing to come to Alicante and joined us for our first appointment to get our Padron certificate.
 He then followed up for our visit to the foreigner’s office and from there set up appointments to complete the residence card requirements.
 His assistance was invaluable and we will look forward to working with him when translations are once again needed.

 ‘All this sounds like a lot and will cost me a fortune!’

 You’ll get the Spanish residency guide plus the three bonuses above for the almost insignificant amount of €97 total.

 For only €97 you’ll get the three 2020 guides for EU & British Citizens on:

 - The Spanish NIE number (for pensioners, workers, self-employed, business)